medialize/ally.js/docs/util.md

 # Utilities

 the util infrastructure does not contain any functionality relevant to a user of ally.js.
 It merely contains code supporting other components, e.g. to ensure consistent component function signatures for a consistent APIs.
+To be honest, it's also the dumping ground for everything that didn't fit into one of the other buckets.
+None of these functions are available through the `ally` object exposed by the production `dist/ally.min.js`, but very much accessible via modules.

 ## Contribution Notes

+### Translate Input To Node Array

+Internally ally.js prefers to use Arrays of Nodes, but when accepting input from the outside we're not sure what we get.
+NodeList, HTMLCollection, jQuery object, a single Node or even just a string (to run through [document.querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll)) - `util/node-array.js` converts everything to array.

 ### Context To Element

-`util/context-to-element.js` is an internal convenience function to hide grabbing the first element of `dom/node-array` or throwing an `TypeError` if nothing was found.
+`util/context-to-element.js` is an internal convenience function to hide grabbing the first element of `util/node-array` or throwing an `TypeError` if nothing was found.
 It is unclear if this "convenience" may cause developers to complain about indirected stack traces.

 ### Decorate Singleton